ihdavjar/FlapKine/README.md

 ## Acknowledgements

-FlapKine has been developed as part of an undergraduate research initiative with strong interdisciplinary underpinnings spanning mechanical design, computer vision, and applied machine learning.
+FlapKine has been developed as part of an undergraduate research initiative with strong interdisciplinary underpinnings spanning mechanical design, computer vision, and computer graphics.
 Special thanks to:

 - **Professors and Mentors** at *IIT Jodhpur* for their constant guidance and feedback during the development of the analytical models and kinematic pipelines.
 - The open-source communities behind **VTK**, **PyQt5**, and **NumPy**, whose robust libraries form the backbone of this simulation toolkit.